Cholera toxin: Structure

 3D structure of the cholera toxin.
-The green region at the top represents the enzymatically active A subunit (ctxA), while the multicoloured region forming a ring at the bottom represent the pentameric B subunit (ctxB) responsible for host cell binding.
+The green region at the top represents the enzymatically-active A subunit (ctxA), while the multicoloured region forming a ring at the bottom represents the pentameric B subunit (ctxB) responsible for host cell binding.

-Cholera toxin is a classical AB_{5}-type hexameric protein composed of one enzymatically active A subunit and five identical receptor-binding B subunits.
+Cholera toxin is a classical AB_{5}-type hexameric protein composed of one enzymatically-active A subunit and five identical receptor-binding B subunits.
 This structure closely resembles the heat-labile enterotoxin (LT) produced by Escherichia coli, and its notable sequence and functional similarities confirm its shared membership in the AB_{5} toxin family.

 The A subunit (UniProt: P01555) contains 240 amino acids and weighs approximately 28 kDa.
-It is proteolytically cleaved into two distinct domains.
-CTA1 (~22 kDa), the enzymatically active globular domain.
-And, CTA2 (~5.5 kDa), a long alpha-helix that tethers CTA1 to the B subunit ring.
+It is proteolytically cleaved into two distinct domains: CTA1 (~22 kDa), the enzymatically-active globular domain, and CTA2 (~5.5 kDa), a long alpha helix that tethers CTA1 to the B subunit ring.

-These domains are connected via a disulfide bond between Cys187 and Cys199.
+These domains are connected via disulfide bond between Cys187 and Cys199.
 The CTA1 domain catalyzes the ADP-ribosylation of Arg201 on the Gsα subunit of heterotrimeric G proteins.
 This locks adenylyl cyclase in an active state, elevating cAMP levels and triggering the characteristic fluid secretion seen in cholera.
 The catalytic residue within CTA1 is Glu112, located in a wedge-shaped fold made up of two β-sheets and several helices.

 The CTA2 domain passes through the central pore of the B subunit pentamer and ends in a KDEL sequence (Lys-Asp-Glu-Leu), which facilitates endoplasmic reticulum (ER) retention during retrograde transport, although it is not strictly essential for trafficking.
 For CTA1 to translocate to the cytosol and become active, the disulfide bond must be reduced in the ER.
 CTA1 then undergoes partial unfolding and hijacks the ER-associated degradation (ERAD) pathway for export into the cytosol.
 Its low lysine content helps it avoid ubiquitination and degradation, allowing it to refold and exert toxicity.

 Each B subunit (UniProt: P01556) consists of 103 amino acids and weighs approximately 11 kDa after signal peptide cleavage.
 The five B subunits form a doughnut-shaped pentameric ring that specifically binds to GM1 ganglioside receptors on the surface of intestinal epithelial cells.
 Binding is enhanced by cooperativity among subunits, which facilitates endocytosis and subsequent retrograde transport through the Golgi apparatus and ER.

-The three-dimensional structure of the holotoxin was determined in 1995 by Zhang et al. using X-ray crystallography at 2.5 Å resolution (PDB: 1XTC) The Hol group determined it again at a 1.9 Å resolution, yielding a much improved geometry compared to the first structure determination.
+The three-dimensional structure of the holotoxin was determined in 1995 by Zhang et al. using X-ray crystallography at 2.5 Å resolution (PDB: 1XTC') The Hol group determined it again at 1.9 Å resolution, yielding a much improved geometry compared to the first structure determination.